InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 ![Aktor Steuerbefehl](/docs/img/Maischeplan-Aktoren.jpg)

-The mash plan in the picture switches actuators at three points.
+The mash plan in the picture switches actors at three points.
 The agitator is switched on right at the beginning: Agitator:ON

 Shortly before the end of the mash plan, the agitator is switched off: Agitator:OFF and the post-pour is switched on: Post-pour:ON.
-Actuator names must not contain any special characters (except - and _), umlauts or spaces and must be unique.
+Actor names must not contain any special characters (except - and _), umlauts or spaces and must be unique.
 The web interface checks the entries automatically.

-The control command for an actuator can be specified with a power, e.g. PUMP:60.
-The pump actuator is then switched on at 60%.
-This assumes that this actuator has been activated for PWM.
-If the control command is executed for an actuator without PWM, the power 60% is replaced by ON or 100%.
-The dwell temperature and the dwell time must be set to 0 for control commands for actuators.
+The control command for an actor can be specified with a power, e.g. PUMP:60.
+The pump actor is then switched on at 60%.
+This assumes that this actor has been activated for PWM.
+If the control command is executed for an actor without PWM, the power 60% is replaced by ON or 100%.
+The dwell temperature and the dwell time must be set to 0 for control commands for actors.

 The IDS:50 control command sets the maximum output power of the induction hob to 50%.
 Post-cooking can also be set to 75% power with HLT:75.